 River Safety Training (RST)

-Welcome to this year's OWA sponsored River Safety Training.
-Excited to be practicing skills on the river with you.
-Class will be taught by Certified instructors led by Sam Drevo of eNRG Kayaking.
-Unlike years past we will not have access to the community building or camping.
-On Friday, 4/14 Matt Saucy will be leading a knot tying event at eNRG kayaking’s headquarters in Oregon City.
+Welcome to this year's OWA sponsored River Safety Training, we are excited to be practicing skills on the river with you!
+This class will be taught on April 13th and 14th at Dodge park by three certified instructors and led by Sam Drevo of eNRG Kayaking.
+On Friday, 4/12 we will be leading a knot tying event at eNRG kayaking’s headquarters in Oregon City.
 The knot tying event will have FREE PIZZA and is a great way to get familiar with the knots used in the class, participation is optional but learning these knots beforehand will help in understanding the course content and executing the live exercises.
 Feel free to send me an email, , with any questions.

 Hours: Instruction from 7:30-5:00 each day, knot tying event 6-8pm